AmanLakhuja/Hover-Debug-Overlay-Extension/README.md

 #### 1. Method 1 :- Add it directly to your Browser Extentions

-* Open Google Chrome and navigate to chrome://extensions/
+* Click on this link and Click "Add to Chrome" :-  [Hover Debug Overlay](https://chromewebstore.google.com/detail/hover-debug-overlay/dnhkakioabglpfiidamfmijkdncgmajo)

+#### 2. Method 2 :- Searching it in Chrome Webstore

+* Go To [Chrome Webstore Extensions](https://chromewebstore.google.com/category/extensions) and Search **`Hover Debug Overlay`** and Click on "Add to Chrome"

-#### 2. Method 2 :- To Download From Github and use it Locally
+#### 3. Method 3 :- To Download From Github and use it Locally

 * Clone or download the extension's source code from the repository.